demisto/content/Packs/CiscoFirepower/README.md

 This pack contains:
-- Integration with Cisco Firepower
+- An integration with Cisco Firepower.
 - A playbook for appending network objects in Cisco Firepower.